1:1 Mentorship + Placement Support

 Curriculum & Evaluation Plan

-Everything is in one place — curriculum, practice sets, tests, mock interviews, and a clear weekly plan.
-Simple to follow, deep when you need it.
+Everything is in one place — curriculum, practice sets, AI-assisted learning workflows, tests, mock interviews, and a clear weekly plan.
+AI helps you learn faster, but readiness still depends on real practice, submissions, mocks, and mentor review.

 Explore by track